-Saint Anthony (baptized Fernando) was born about 800 years ago.
+Saint Anthony of Padua (baptized Fernando, also known as Anthony of Lisbon) was born on August 15, 1195 and died on June 13, 1231.
 Anthony was a very popular advocate of the gospel message.
 He was a brilliant orator and preacher.
 Churches overflowed with people to hear him preach.
 It was often necessary to move outside the church because of the numbers of people present.

 At the age of 15 he joined the Augustinians in Lisbon.
 He moved to the monastery at Coimbra to lead a more monastic life away from his friends.
 There he met monks from the Franciscan order who had just arrived from Morocco and gave accounts of the martyrdom of their friends.
 Anthony joined the Franciscans and later went to Africa with them.
 He chose to evangelize in Africa regardless of the dangers and possibility of martyrdom.
 He became sick after a short time in Africa and had to leave.
 He was shipwrecked on the coast of Sicily.